 - You must be at least 7 years old by September.

-- The 3 week ARTIST Summer Dance Intensive is mandatory for all that are planning to audition.
+- 2020 UPDATE: The 3 week ARTIST Summer Dance Intensive is not required for auditioning for the 2020-21 dance season only.
+The 3 week ARTIST Summer Dance Intensive is mandatory for all that are planning to audition.
 Dance training is year round and a dancer must always keep up with their technique; there is no “off-season”.
 Taking the ARTIST Summer Dance Intensive does not automatically make one a company member.

 - If selected, you will be required to take two ballet classes, one contemporary class, one company technique class, one company rehearsal class; although other classes may be taken.